ryosuke432/my-fit-tracker/README.md

 - Dark Mode
     - Switch between light and dark modes for accessibility
 - (Optional) Advanced Features:
-    - Create Custom Routes: Allow users to create their own walking or running routes (paid plan)
+    - Create Custom Routes: Allow paid users to create their own walking or running routes with Mapbox API (paid plan)
     - Notifications & Alerts: Allow users to set daily targets, receive reminders via alerts, and get notified of messages from friends and instructors
     - Multiple User Roles: In addition to regular users, introduce an instructor role that can give lessons, receive reviews from users, and earn money through paid classes